appbaseio/reactivesearch/content/docs/reactivesearch/v2/search/DataSearch.md

 -   **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
--   **dataField** `String or Array` database field(s) to be connected to the component's UI view.
-DataSearch accepts an Array in addition to String, useful for applying search across multiple fields.
+-   **dataField** `String or Array` database field(s) to be queried against.
+Accepts an Array in addition to String, useful for applying search across multiple fields.
 -   **title** `String or JSX` [optional] set the title of the component to be shown in the UI.
 -   **defaultSelected** `string` [optional] preset the search query text in the search box.
--   **downShiftProps** `Object` [optional] allow passing props directly to `Downshift` component.
+-   **downShiftProps** `Object` [optional] allow passing props directly to the underlying `Downshift` component.
 You can read more about Downshift props [here](https://github.com/paypal/downshift#--downshift-------).
 -   **fieldWeights** `Array` [optional] set the search weight for the database fields, useful when dataField is an Array of more than one field.
 This prop accepts an array of numbers.
 A higher number implies a higher relevance weight for the corresponding field in the search results.
--   **placeholder** `String` [optional] set the placeholder text to be shown in the searchbox input field.
+-   **placeholder** `String` [optional] set placeholder text to be shown in the component's input field.
 Defaults to "Search".
 -   **showIcon** `Boolean` [optional] whether to display a search or custom icon in the input box.
 Defaults to `true`.
 -   **iconPosition** `String` [optional] sets the position of the search icon.
-Can be `left` or `right`.
-Defaults to `left`.
+Can be set to either `left` or `right`.
+Defaults to `right`.
 -   **icon** `JSX` [optional]
-    displays a custom search icon instead of the default 🔍
+    set a custom search icon instead of the default 🔍
 -   **showClear** `Boolean` [optional] show a clear text icon.
 Defaults to `false`.
 -   **clearIcon** `JSX` [optional]